SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 Successfully launching LCOD required navigating complex interdependencies while maintaining design quality under shifting requirements.
 I learned to work more effectively with engineering teams to understand not just what was technically possible, but what was feasible within our timeline and budget constraints.
 Collaborating with business stakeholders meant balancing ambitious goals with realistic expectations, often having to advocate for user needs when they conflicted with business convenience.
 This project taught me that great UX design happens at the intersection of user needs, business goals, and technical reality.
 Collaboration is essential for finding solutions that satisfy all three.

-If I were to continue developing LCOD, I would focus on:
+If I were to continue developing Licensed Colorist On Demand, here's what I would focus on:

-• Predictive availability: Using data to better forecast and communicate wait times
+• Predictive availability: Use data to better forecast and communicate wait times

-• Personalization: Leveraging consultation history for more targeted product recommendations
+• Personalization: Leverage consultation history for more targeted product recommendations

-• Educational content: Creating follow-up resources to reinforce colorist guidance
+• Educational content: Create follow-up resources to reinforce colorist guidance

 This project demonstrated how thoughtful UX design can transform business challenges into competitive advantages.
 By staying user-focused while remaining adaptable to constraints, we created a service that not only met business goals but genuinely empowered customers to achieve their hair color aspirations.